yujunz/gitlab.com-runbooks/README.md

 * Be sure to be in sync - if you are going to reboot a service, say so: _I'm bouncing server X_
 * Fix first, ask questions later.
 * Gather information when the outage is done - logs, samples of graphs, whatever could help figuring out what happened
-* Open an issue and put notes in [document](https://docs.google.com/document/d/1F9E6sTlWdKmbI8TisWEFoWdx3iZOMaUrrZKYPZTx3tc/edit)
+* Open an issue and put `monitoring` label on it, even if you close issue immediately.
+See [handbook](https://about.gitlab.com/handbook/infrastructure/)

 ## Adding runbooks rules